hfboyce/tableau_course/intro.md

 - A game of Good vs Evil
 - Best practices
 - Storytelling
-- Importance of colour, titles etc.

 ### Tableau Applications

-- Titles
 - Tooltip
+- sets, slicing
+- Formatting

+If time:

 - Clicks and hovers
 - Palettes
+- Shapes
 - Extensions
 - Navigation
-- Tableau Story

 ## Exercise
 - Add a hover to your dashboard